A Penrose-type inequality for static spacetimes: Introduction

 where $M^{n}$ is a smooth manifold, $g$ is a Riemannian metric on $M^{n}$, and $V$ is a positive smooth function on $M^{n}$.
 A standard static spacetime satisfies the \textit{timelike convergence condition} (TCC) if

 Geometrically, the TCC, which is equivalent to the strong energy condition (SEC) in general relativity, implies that nearby timelike geodesics in $(L^{n+1},\widehat{g})$ tend to converge compared to those in flat spacetime.
-This condition plays a key a role in Hawking's singularity theorem \cite{H66}.
-The most obvious example of a standard static spacetime satisfying the TCC is the Schwarzschild spacetime, but the condition has also been studied in relation to static matter models, c.f. \cite{G93}, \cite{M86}, \cite{GH23}, \cite{A88}, and \cite{NT09}.
+For a comprehensive review of matter sources for the Einstein equations satisfying this condition, see \cite{EC16}.

 Throughout this note, we identify the spacetime \eqref{lorentzian} with the base manifold $(M^{n},g)$ equipped with the lapse function $V$ and refer to $(M^{n},g,V)$ as a \textit{static triple}.
-Our main result is a lower bound on the ADM mass of asymptotically flat static triples under \eqref{dec}.
+Our main result is a lower bound on the mass of asymptotically flat static triples under \eqref{dec}.
+Here, our definition of asymptotic flatness (Definition \ref{af}) allows for decay order $o_{2}(1)$ and is therefore insufficient to define the ADM mass of $(M^{n},g)$.
+Nevertheless, the class of static manifolds considered admit a notion of total mass $m$ via the expansion \eqref{V_decay} which coincides with the ADM mass whenever well-defined.